shirongfoo/mongo-todo-list/README.md

 Add a Mongoose schema and model to your `models/todo.js` file.
 Then fill in the CRUD actions in your `controllers/todo_controller.js` to interact with your Mongoose Todo Model.

+__Warning__: Mongoose is Asynchronous, so we'll need to use callbacks to wait for data to save.

 ## Bonus

 Use Mongoose Validations to ensure that only valid TODOs are saved.